Skip to content

 Bundle contents:

-• redis-sre-agent-airgap.tar.gz (Docker image ~4GB with models)
+• redis-sre-agent-airgap.tar.gz (Docker image ~4GB with models and KB artifacts)

 • docker-compose.airgap.yml